CTMS-MAT-13: Numerical Methods

 Knowledge of calculus: functions, inverse functions, sets, real numbers, sequences and limits, polynomials, rational functions, trigonometric functions, logarithm and exponential function, parametric equations, tangent lines, graphs, derivatives, anti-derivatives, elementary techniques for solving equations

-Knowledge of linear algebra: vectors, matrices, lines, planes, $n$-dimensional Euclidean vector space, rotation, translation, dot product (scalar product), cross product, normal vectors, eigenvalues, eigenvectors, elementary techniques for solving systems of linear equations
+Knowledge of linear algebra: vectors, matrices, lines, planes, rotations, translations, $n$-dimensional Euclidean vector spaces, dot product (scalar product), cross product, normal vectors, eigenvalues, eigenvectors, elementary techniques for solving systems of linear equations

 Some examples will be presented as python notebooks, but no knowledge of python is required, nor will there be any assessment of ability to code in the course.